riftEmber/riftEmber.github.io/aboutme.md

 attempt at a Newgrounds clone), and I haven't stopped coding and experimenting since.
 When I started at BSU in 2019, going into computer science was a no-brainer, and I added on mathematics before the end of my first semester.
-These days, most of my time is taken up by classes and programming for the ADaPT Lab.
-Outside of work and school, I spend my free time on various side projects and learning the guitar.
+Three years later I graduated summa cum laude in May 2022, and am actively searching for opportunities to apply what I've learned.

 ## Education
-I'm a senior undergraduate at Boise State University, double majoring in computer science and mathematics.
-My expected graduation date is May 2022.
+I'm a recent graduate from Boise State University, double majoring in computer science and mathematics.

 Accomplishments at BSU:
 - member of the [ADaPT Lab](https://boisestate-adaptlab.github.io/),